camunda/camunda-docs-manual/content/user-guide/process-engine/multi-tenancy.md

 ### Versioning of Tenant-Specific Definitions

 When a definition is deployed for a tenant then it is assigned a version which is independent from definitions of other tenants.
 For example, if a new process definition is deployed for two tenants then both definitions are assigned the version `1`.
-The versioning within one tenant works like the [versioning of definitions]({{< relref "user-guide/process-engine/process-versioning.md" >}}) that belongs to no tenant.
+The versioning within one tenant works like the [versioning of definitions]({{< relref "user-guide/process-engine/process-versioning.md" >}}) that belong to no tenant.

 ## Query Data of a Tenant

-The process engine queries of tenant-specific data (e.g. Deployment Query, Process Definition Query) allows to filter by one or more tenant identifiers.
+The process engine queries of tenant-specific data (e.g., Deployment Query, Process Definition Query) allows to filter by one or more tenant identifiers.
 If no identifier is set then the result contains the data of all tenants.

 Note that the [transparent access restrictions]({{< relref "#transparent-access-restrictions-for-tenants" >}}) of tenants can influence the result of a query if a user is not allowed to see the data of a tenant.